rsnk96/Ubuntu-Setup-Scripts/README.md

       Output with Status code `200 OK` means that the request has succeeded and the URL is reachable.

 * OpenCV is built to link to an `ffmpeg` that is built from scratch using [Markus' script](https://github.com/markus-perl/ffmpeg-build-script).
 The `ffmpeg` that is built is stored in `/opt/ffmpeg-build-script`.
 While the binaries are copied to `/usr/local/bin`, the specific versions of `libavcodec` and other referenced libraries are still maintained at `/opt/ffmpeg-build-script/workspace/lib`
 * If you have Anaconda Python, OpenCV will be linked to Anaconda Python by default, not the Linux default python.
-If you would like to compile for the Linux default Python, remove Anaconda from your path before running the `opencvDirectInstall.sh` script
+If you would like to compile for the Linux default Python, remove Anaconda from your path before running the `Build-OpenCV.sh` script
-* If you would like to install with OpenCV for CUDA, change the flags, `-D WITH_CUDA=0`, `-D WITH_CUBLAS=0`, `-D WITH_CUFFT`,`-D CUDA_FAST_MATH` in the file `opencvDirectInstall.sh` to `ON`
+* If you would like to install with OpenCV for CUDA, change the flags, `-D WITH_CUDA=0`, `-D WITH_CUBLAS=0`, `-D WITH_CUFFT`,`-D CUDA_FAST_MATH` in the file `Build-OpenCV.sh` to `ON`
 * Building OpenCV with CUDA enabled can take a very long time, since it has to build the same code for all GPU architectures.
 If you don't need to compile for all architectures, you can specify the architecture using `CUDA_ARCH_BIN` such as 30 for Kepler, 61 for Pascal, etc. Information about your GPU can be found at [Nvidia's page](https://developer.nvidia.com/cuda-gpus)
 * Non-free & patented algorithms in OpenCV such as SIFT & SURF have been enabled, for disabling them, set the flag `-D OPENCV_ENABLE_NONFREE=ON` to off
 * OpenCV will be built without support for Python 2.
 If you would like to build it with Python 2 support, then add back the lines removed in [this commit](https://github.com/rsnk96/Ubuntu-Setup-Scripts/commit/1e50b5fabff0026300879eb73ed36bb9b34ed6c9)